Cultural Heritage Archive

 Appalachian Regional Commission

 Kaufman Americana Foundation

 Rick & Susan Humphreys, in memory of GRC Stuart

 Mary Belle Price

 Town of Abingdon

 William King Museum of Art Library

 Serving the entire Southwest Virginia region as well as Northeast Tennessee, Western North Carolina and South Eastern Kentucky, William King’s Library is the only one west of Roanoke whose primary objective is arts and culture education.
-As such, it is the Museum’s mission to bolster the region– whose roots have long been planted in the cultural arts– with awareness and respect.
+As such, it is the Museum’s mission to bolster the region– whose roots have long been planted in the cultural arts–with awareness and respect.

-cultural heritage, exhibition history, curatorial records, and general arts based collections of books.
+To meet this goal, the Library intends to accommodate specific areas of education.
+These include cultural heritage, exhibition history, curatorial records, and general arts based collections of books.
 Because the books cover such a large range of time and culture, a project that is currently underway will soon allow visitors to browse the library electronically.